Try These 12 Vegan Substitutes for Milk, Meat & More

 Vegan Alternatives for Ice Cream and Milkshakes

-Get creative with vegan creations of traditionally dairy dominant desserts like ice cream and milkshakes by using non dairy milk as your base.
+Get creative with vegan creations of traditionally dairy dominant desserts like ice cream and milkshakes by using non dairy milk as your base or making nice cream with fruit.
 Grocery store aisles are lined with plant-based ice creams using coconut milk, almond milk, rice milk, soy milk, and more, but if you have a KitchenAid® Ice Cream Maker attachment, you can create your very own unique blended flavors.
 Craving a creamy milkshake?
 Sip on a coconut milk Vegan Chocolate Avocado Milkshake and you won’t miss dairy for a moment.
 Sorbets are another great vegan friendly dessert option that’s fun to customize and blend flavors.
 For a unique boozy vegan sorbet, try the Basil and Strawberry Riesling Sorbet.

 Working with Plant-Based Vegan Alternatives